PhD in Food and Hospitality Systems

 Qualifying Exam

 To fulfill the Ph.D.
 Qualifying Exam, a proposal of the Ph.D. dissertation research or a critique and expansion of an assigned research article, must be presented to and approved by the student's Doctoral Degree Program Committee before the start of the student's third semester.
-The D1 form must be submitted to the FHS Graduate Program Coordinator for submission to the Graduate School by the same time to indicate the results of this Qualifying Exam, along with the proposal or critique.
+The D1 form must be submitted to the FHS DGS for submission to the Graduate School by the same time to indicate the results of this Qualifying Exam, along with the proposal or critique.
 The student's Doctoral Degree Program Committee shall determine the course of action for students who do not pass the Qualifying Exam.
 Students are allowed one attempt to remediate a failing result of the Qualifying Exam.

 Research

 Students are expected to begin their research once their proposal has been approved by the FHS Doctoral Degree Program Committee at their Qualifying Exam.
-Students are required to conduct periodic committee meetings to update the Doctoral Degree Program Committee on his/her research progress throughout their Ph.D. program.
+Students are required to conduct periodic committee meetings to update their Doctoral Degree Program Committee on his/her research progress throughout their Ph.D. program.
 Significant modifications of the research following initial approval of the proposed Ph.D. research during the Qualifying Exam must be approved by the student's Doctoral Degree Program Committee.
 Upon completion of the research, a dissertation based on original research must be reviewed and approved by the student's Doctoral Degree Program Committee.
 All Ph.D. candidates are required to prepare at least one manuscript, judged acceptable by the major advisor and at least one additional member of the student's Doctoral Degree Program Committee, for submission to a refereed journal, prior to the final dissertation defense.
-An electronic copy of the manuscript must be submitted to the FHS Graduate Program Coordinator at the same time as when scheduling the Defense.
+An electronic copy of the manuscript must be submitted to the FHS DGS at the same time as when scheduling the Defense.

 Back to Top